Gheo-Tech/yew-merkle-tree/README.md

-# yew-merkle-tree
+# Merkle Tree Demo

-Graphical representation of a Merkle Tree, created using Yew + Bulma.
+This demo will showcase how a Merkle Tree can be built from transactions happening in chronological order.